kurkowski93/ai-agent-forge/README.md

 - Library of ready-made, specialized agent components
 - Ability to combine agents into more complex systems
 - Self-improving agents that learn from interactions

-## 🛠️ How to Use (Current PoC)

-1. Define your agent in a JSON file according to the schema in `example_config.json`
-2. Use the `create_agent_from_config()` function to generate the agent
-3. Run the agent with selected input parameters

 ## ⚠️ Project Status